Xeeynamo/sotn-decomp/README.md

 * [Decompilation guide](https://github.com/Xeeynamo/sotn-decomp/wiki/Decompilation)
 * [Progress report](https://sotn.xee.dev/)

-Decompiling a game is a mastodontic task.
+Decompiling a game is a mastodontic task to do.
 If you have some basic programming skills, please join us in this journey.
 Any contribution will be very appreciated!

 [![Join to our Discord server](https://discord.com/api/guilds/1079389589950705684/widget.png?style=banner2)](https://sotn-discord.xee.dev/)

 ## Special thanks

-This project is possible thanks to the hard work of tools provided by the Decompilation community:
+This project is possible, thanks to the hard work of tools provided by the Decompilation community:

 * [mips2c](https://github.com/matt-kempster/m2c) from @matt-kempster to decompile MIPS assembly into C. This has proven to be more accurate than Hexrays IDA and Ghidra.
 * [splat](https://github.com/ethteck/splat) from @ethteck to disassemble code and extract data with a symbol map.
 This tool provides the fundamental of the SOTN decomp.